Amani-Rabee/Amani-Rabee/README.md

-# 💫 About Me:
+# 💫 About:
-I'm a computer engineering student <br>Full-stack trainee
+A computer engineering student <br>Full-stack trainee

 ## 🌐 Socials: